|Course Name: Advanced Topics in Machine Learning and Game Theory|

 At the end of the course, the students should be able to

-- Describe and prove fundamental theoretical result in learning in games, strategic classification, and multi-agent reinforcement learning
+- Describe fundamental theoretical result in learning in games, strategic classification, and multi-agent reinforcement learning

-- Describe classical and recent algorithms at the intersection of machine learning and game theory
+- Describe and implement classical and recent algorithms at the intersection of machine learning and game theory

 - Describe the applications of techniques integrating machine learning and game theory

-- Deliver a report of course project and present the work through oral or poster presentation
+- Deliver a report of course project and present the work through oral presentation

 Course Schedule (Subject to Change)